elliohow/fMRI_ROI_Analysis_Tool/README.rst

 :doc:`tutorial </tutorials/Basic-ROI-analysis>`.

 .. note::
-    It is recommended that the fRAT is first ran using the files in the ``example_data`` folder to test whether the project dependencies are correctly installed.
+    Before running fRAT, it is recommended that the fRAT and project dependency installation is tested.
+    To test fRAT, download the files provided here: https://osf.io/pbm3d/ This ``example_data`` folder should be placed in the base folder, allowing the fRAT tests to find them.
     This folder also gives demonstrates the input necessary for the fRAT and the output produced by the fRAT.

 GUI images